oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 # Protocol Endpoints

-## Authorization Challenge Endpoint {#authorization-challenge-endpoint}
+## Native Authorization Endpoint {#native-authorization-endpoint}

-The authorization challenge endpoint is a new endpoint defined by this specification which the first-party application uses to obtain an authorization code.
+The native authorization endpoint is a new endpoint defined by this specification which the first-party application uses to obtain an authorization code.

-The authorization challenge endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
+The native authorization endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
 This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
 The authorization challenge endpoint URL MUST use the "https" scheme.

-If the authorization server requires client authentication for this client on the Token Endpoint, then the authorization server MUST also require client authentication for this client on the Authorization Challenge Endpoint.
+If the authorization server requires client authentication for this client on the Token Endpoint, then the authorization server MUST also require client authentication for this client on the Native Authorization Endpoint.
 See {{client-authentication}} for more details.

-Authorization servers supporting this specification SHOULD include the URL of their authorization challenge endpoint in their authorization server metadata document {{RFC8414}} using the `authorization_challenge_endpoint` parameter as defined in {{authorization-server-metadata}}.
+Authorization servers supporting this specification SHOULD include the URL of their native authorization endpoint in their authorization server metadata document {{RFC8414}} using the `native_authorization_endpoint` parameter as defined in {{authorization-server-metadata}}.

-The endpoint accepts the authorization request parameters defined in {{RFC6749}} for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
+The native authorization endpoint accepts the authorization request parameters defined in {{RFC6749}} for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include Proof Key for Code Exchange (PKCE) {{RFC7636}}, Resource Indicators {{RFC8707}}, and OpenID Connect {{OpenID}}.
 It is important to note that some extension parameters have meaning in a web context but don't have meaning in a native mechanism (e.g. `response_mode=query`).
 It is out of scope as to what the AS does in the case that an extension defines a parameter that has no meaning in this use case.

+The native authorization endpoint also accepts the *native_callback_uri* parameter.

+Authorization server intending to federate a native authorization request to a downstream authorization server, MUST ensure it offers a *native_authorization_endpoint*, otherwise return an error response with error code *native_authorization_unsupported*.

 The client initiates the authorization flow with or without information collected from the user (e.g. a signed passkey challenge or MFA code).

-The authorization challenge endpoint response is either an authorization code or an error code, and may also contain an `auth_session` which the client uses on subsequent requests.
+The native authorization endpoint response is either an authorization code or an error code, and may also contain an `auth_session` which the client uses on subsequent requests.

-Further communication between the client and authorization server MAY happen at the Authorization Challenge Endpoint or any other proprietary endpoints at the authorization server.
+Further communication between the client and authorization server MAY happen at the Native Authorization Endpoint or any other proprietary endpoints at the authorization server.

 ## Token endpoint